aim11/AIRIoT/README.md

+# AIoT
-AIoT - Context-aware reasoning framework for IoT applications
+Common sense reasoning framework for IoT applications

 This framework is based on the paper:
 Semantic Reasoning for Context-aware Internet of Things Applications.
 Maarala AI, Su X, Riekki J